TienZhao/marc_crawler/readme.md

 - The roadmap is drafted.
 (2020-10-18)
 - Crawler function is finished.
 (2020-10-19)
 - HTML output is generally good, but with some minor issues.
 (2020-10-20)
+- HTML output is finished.
+(2020-10-20)
+- PDF output function is not good, because it's hard to find the HTML to PDF converting tool whose visualization is as good as browsers.
+As a result, this step has to be done manually.
+  - Tried 'wkhtmltopdf', however many fonts were missing, and the word spacing is totally messed up.
+  - Tried 'win32com.client' for '.doc' and '.pdf' conversion, while some fonts (titles) are still missing.
+This solution might be useful in some circumstances, thus it is kept in the main.py.
+  - 'webbrowser' is used at the end of the script, opening the output html with default browser.
+- A larger-scale test is to be carried out, to test the stability of the software.
 - Estimated to finish on: 2020-10-25.

 ### Issues